 Use My Reynolds username and password to access library databases from off-campus.

 If you click on any Reynolds Library database link from off-campus, you will get a login screen first.
-Login with the same username and password you use for accessing any services through My Reynolds (e.g., Blackboard).
+Login with the same username and password you use for accessing any services through My Reynolds (e.g., Canvas).
 After you login, you will get the database search screen.

 If you are a student currently enrolled in a Reynolds course, and cannot login from off campus, please email Will Weaver (Web Services Librarian) firstname.lastname@example.org or call 804.523.5323.